im-ki/img2mesh/README.md

 # img2mesh
 Image with human face to 3DMM.
+This code is just for research purposes.

 This code is based on https://github.com/sicxu/Deep3DFaceRecon_pytorch